PT-Akar-Inti-Teknologi/ait_nestjs_base/README.md

 }
 ```

-if you want to use HTTP version, add and delete function must be the same spec as InternalControllerBase. but the need of /:entityName can be hardcoded in controller path if the controller just handle 1 entity.
+if you want to use HTTP version, add and delete function must be the same path structure as InternalControllerBase. but the need of /:entityName can be hardcoded in controller path if the controller just handle 1 entity.

 multiple entity controller: